Proof Theory of Riesz Spaces and Modal Riesz Spaces: Technical Background

 \begin{conv} From now on, in the rest of this paper, it will be convenient to take the derived negation operation $(-A) = (-1)A$ as part of the signature and restrict all scalars $r$ to be strictly positive $(r>0$).
-The scalar $0\in\mathbb{R}$ can be of course be removed by rewriting $(0)A$ as $0$. \end{conv}
+The scalar $0\in\mathbb{R}$ can be removed by rewriting $(0)A$ as $0$. \end{conv}

 \begin{defi} A term $A$ is in \emph{negation normal form} (NNF) if the operator $(-)$ is only applied to variables. \end{defi} For example, the term $(-x) \sqcap (-y)$ is in NNF, while the term $-(x\sqcup y)$ is not.